aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 The central features of the Accelerator Architecture are as follows:

 * **AWS Organization with multiple-accounts:** An [AWS Organization][aws_org] is a grouping construct for a number of separate AWS accounts that are controlled by a single customer entity.
 This provides consolidated billing, organizational units, and facilitates the deployment of pan-Organizational guardrails such as CloudTrail logs and Service Control Policies.
-The separate accounts provide strong control-plane isolation between workloads and/or environments.
+The separate accounts provide strong control-plane and data-plane isolation between workloads and/or environments.
 * **Encryption:** AWS KMS with customer-managed CMKs is used extensively for any data stored at rest, in S3 buckets, EBS volumes, RDS encryption.
 * **Service Control Policies:** [SCPs][aws_scps] provide a guardrail mechanism principally used to deny entire categories of API operations at an AWS account, OU, or Organization level.
 These can be used to ensure workloads are deployed only in prescribed regions, ensure only whitelisted services are used, or prevent the disablement of detective/preventative controls.
 Prescriptive SCPs are provided.
 * **Centralized, Isolated Networking:** [Virtual Private Clouds][aws_vpc] (VPCs) are used to create data-plane isolation between workloads, centralized in a shared-network account.
 Connectivity to on-prem environments, internet egress, shared resources and AWS APIs are mediated at a central point of ingress/egress via the use of [Transit Gateway][aws_tgw], [Site-to-Site VPN][aws_vpn], Next-Gen Firewalls, and [AWS Direct Connect][aws_dc] (where applicable).